kejtkjet1/PyBer_Analysis/README.md

 # Pyber_Analysis
-Python and Pandas and Matplotlib analysis
+Python, Pandas and Matplotlib analysis

 ## Overview of Project

 ### Purpose

-A deep dive into ride-sharing data to evaluate differentce in fares by city type as well as weekly fare breakout by city type.
+A deep dive into ride-sharing data to evaluate differences in fares by city type as well as weekly fare breakout by city type.
+The analysis to be provided to the decision-makers at PyBer.

 ## Analysis